creative2012/workout-planner/README.md

 ## User Story

 User Story: As a user, I want to calculate my BMI and the type of workout I want to do so that I can find the best workout for me.
 As a user, I want to browse through the workout options and select the one that best suits my needs.
+As a user, I want to follow the instructions or watch the video to complete the workout.

 ## Acceptance Criteria:

 The app should have clear and concise guide for BMI calculation.
 The app should have clear and concise options for the type of workout after clicking on the part of my body that I want to work on.
 The user should be able to easily select their preferred options and move on to the next step.
-The app should provide a clear and concise list of workout options based on the user's fitness level, workout type, and available equipment.
+The app should provide a clear and concise list of workout options based on the user's BMI, workout type, and muscles.
 The user should be able to easily browse through the workout options and view details such as workout length, difficulty level, and target areas.
+The app should provide clear and concise instructions or a video demonstration for each workout.
 The user should be able to select the workout they want and move on to the next step.

 ### How to use FitPlan